You have to read, understand and accept the disclaimer .

 As arch linux does NOT use a graphical live-linux - ot-reset-pw cant be used there.

-If using/"abusing" ot-reset-pw to "clear" a pw for a user-account at the installed OS (which is not recommended): If using the lxde desktop and trying to run ot-reset-pw might show, that the gtk-setup at arch is missing a required python-gobject (for python 3) and/or python2-gobject package.
+If using/"abusing" ot-reset-pw to "clear" a pw for an user-account at the installed OS (which is not recommended): If using the lxde desktop and trying to run ot-reset-pw might show, that the gtk-setup at arch is missing required python-gobject and python-gi-cairo packages.

 To install the packages for both python versions use: